 Infections.
 During infancy, a number of viruses have been associated with the inception of the asthmatic phenotype.
 Respiratory syncytial virus (RSV) and parainfluenza virus produce a pattern of symptoms including bronchiolitis that parallel many features of childhood asthma^{53,54}.
 A number of long-term prospective studies of children admitted to the hospital with documented RSV have shown that approximately 40% will continue to wheeze or have asthma into later childhood53.
 On the other hand, evidence also indicates that certain respiratory infections early in life, including measles and sometimes even RSV, may protect against the development of asthma^{55,56}.
-The data do not allow specific conclusions to be drawn,
+The data do not allow specific conclusions to be drawn.
+Parasite infections do not in general protect against asthma, but infection with hookworm may reduce the risk123.

-The "hygiene hypothesis" of asthma suggests that exposure to infections early in life influences the development of a child's immune system along a "nonallergic" pathway, leading to a reduced risk of asthma and other allergic diseases.
+The "hygiene hypothesis" of asthma suggests that exposure to infections early in life influences the development of a child s immune system along a "nonallergic" pathway, leading to a reduced risk of asthma and other allergic diseases.
 Although the hygiene hypothesis continues to be investigated, this mechanism may explain observed associations between family size, birth order, day-care attendance, and the risk of asthma.
-For example, young children with older siblings and those who attend day care are at increased risk of infections. but enjoy protection against the development of allergic diseases, including asthma later in life57-59.
+For example, young children with older siblings and those who attend day care are at increased risk of infections, but enjoy protection against the development of allergic diseases, including asthma later in life57-59.